BATTERY SIZING MADE SIMPLE

 The Consequence of Over-Sizing

 Sizing a battery purely for its peak load leads to unnecessary cost, weight, and volume.
-The system becomes less efficient, and real-world runtime decreases because excess capacity remains unused.
+The system becomes less efficient by not utilizing its full potential, and the excess power remains unused.
+The primary consequence of this is unnecessary cost, weight, and volume.

 A better approach is to: